GriffinNye22/ShellSimulation/README.md

   > sendMsg() and the Data Labels are printed to the screen to prepare for printing the record(s).
   >
   > On receipt of this message, the server passes it to handleCmd() along with msgID and cliPID and checks the value of the val field.
 If the value is not -999, it calls sendRecord() passing it
-  > the file pointer, msgID, desired index, and the pid of the requesting client. sendRecord() then calls getRecord(), passing it the filepointer and the desired index, which uses fseek and
+  > the file pointer, msgID, desired index, and the pid of the requesting client. sendRecord() then calls getRecord(), passing it the filepointer and the desired index, which uses fseek() and
-  > fgets to retrieve and return the desired record. sendRecord() then constructs a recPacket, setting its msgType and sender appropriately, and inserting the selected record into it before
+  > fgets() to retrieve and return the desired record. sendRecord() then constructs a recPacket, setting its msgType and sender appropriately, and inserting the selected record into it before
   > passing it to sendMsg() to be sent back to the client.
   >
   > If the desired index value was -999, sendAllRecords() is called which calls getTotalRecords() to calculate the total number of records, which is then used to iterate through each possible
-  > record index, passing said record index as its idx parameter. sendAllRecords() then returns the number of recordssent to the client.
+  > record index, passing said record index as its idx parameter. sendAllRecords() then returns the number of records sent to the client.
 After a record(s) have been sent to the client,
   > logRequest() is called to log the operation in the server log which is serverLog.txt by default.

   > **LOGREQUEST():**